Cloud computing lets you spend more time on your research, providing all the computing you need, exactly when you need it

 Access Azure resources

 In addition to the research awards, there are several other ways to access free Microsoft Azure resources.
-These include a free 30-day trial available on the Microsoft Azure portal and the MSDN subscription.
-You may also qualify to use Microsoft Azure for teaching through the Azure in Education program.
+These include a free 30-day trial available on the Microsoft Azure portal.
 Students can get free access to Azure through our Dreamspark program.

 Azure for Research award program FAQ